microsoft/pxt-adafruit/docs/lessons/speed-button/quiz-answers.md

 ![](/static/mb/lessons/speed-button-0.png)

-## 3. If the rectangle below represents the BBC micro:bit, shade the areas that will be displayed after two button presses on Button A. Explain why that particular area is shaded.
+## 3. If the rectangle below represents the @boardname@, shade the areas that will be displayed after two button presses on Button A. Explain why that particular area is shaded.

 ```blocks
 let count = 0